vigetlabs/blendid/README.md

 `task-config.js`

 Specific task configuration is done through a **config/task-config.js** file.
 Depending on your project and platform, you may want to disable some tasks, or customize others.
 This file exposes per-task configuration and overrides.
 At minimum, you just need to set the task to `true` to enable the task with its default configuration.
-If you wish to configure a task, provide a configuation object instead.
+If you wish to configure a task, provide a configuration object instead.

-A minimal setup might look someting like this:
+A minimal setup might look something like this:

 ```js
 module.exports = {